-(4)Notwithstanding that he is not for the time being assigned to a particular district, a Circuit judge- (a) shall sit as a judge of that district at such times and on such occasions as the Lord Chief Justice may, after consulting the Lord Chancellor, direct; and (b) may sit as a judge of that district in any case where it appears to him that the judge of that district is not, or none of the judges of that district is, available to deal with the case.
+(4)Notwithstanding that he is not for the time being assigned to a particular district, a Circuit judge- (a) shall sit as a judge of that district at such times and on such occasions as the Lord Chief Justice may, after consulting the Lord Chancellor, direct; and (b) may sit as a judge of that district in any case where it appears to him that the judge of that district is, available to deal with the case.
 (5) The Lord Chief Justice may nominate a judicial office holder (as defined in section 109(4) of the Constitutional Reform Act 2005) to exercise his functions under this section.
-Senior Courts Act 1981, section 56B(1) (as amended) Section 56B (Allocation of cases in criminal division) (1) The appeals or classes of appeals suitable for allocation to a court of the criminal division of the Court of Appeal in which a Circuit judge is acting under section 9 shall be determined in accordance with directions given by or on behalf of the Lord Chief Justice after consulting the Lord Chancellor.
-(2) In subsection (1) "appeal" includes the hearing of, or any application in proceedings incidental or preliminary to, an appeal.
-The power enables the LCJ or nominee, after consulting the LC, to allocate cases within the Court of Appeal (Criminal Division).
-Delegation in force from April 2006 until November 2008.
+Senior Courts Act 1981, section 9(1) (as amended) in respect of the power to appoint under columns 1 Section 9 (Assistance for transaction of judicial business) (1) A person within any entry in column 1 of the following Table may, subject to the proviso at the end of that Table, at any time, at the request of the appropriate authority, act- (a) as a judge of a relevant court specified in the request; or (b) if the request relates to a particular division of a relevant court so specified, as a judge of that court in that division.
+(2) (The following sets out the information in the Table refered to in s9(1)) The provision sets out the power to deploy certain judges and former judges to act as judges of specified courts.
+It also provides the power to appoint deputy judges of the High Court.
+The PQBD was the LCJ's nominee for authorisations to act as a judge of the Queen's Bench Division of the High Court under column 1 of Table 1 of section 9(1).
+This authorisation power may only be exercised following consultation with the LC.
+Delegation in respect of the authorisation power under columns 1, in force from April 2006 until 26 October 2015.